EGI-Federation/fedcloud-vmi-templates/README.md

 Converted image available at centos.7-2023.01.12.ova
 ```

-## Acknowledgement
+## Acknowledgements

-The work was supported by [EGI-ACE](https://www.egi.eu/project/egi-ace/)
+The work was supported by [EGI-ACE](https://www.egi.eu/project/egi-ace/) project
-project with funding from the European Union’s Horizon 2020 research and
+with funding from the European Union’s Horizon 2020 research and innovation
-innovation programme under grant agreement No. 101017567.
+programme under grant agreement No. 101017567.

 This work is co-funded by the [EOSC-hub project](http://eosc-hub.eu/)
 (Horizon 2020) under Grant number 777536.